 - Dino Becirovic, Index Ventures

 - Austin Clements, Grid110 & OPV

 - Gabe Greenbaum, Pritzker Venture Fund

 - Laurent Grill, LUMA Launch

 - Erin Shipley, LOOM & The Helm

 Meet our Fund Analysts

-USC Marshall Venture Fund analysts are graduate and undergraduate students, drawn from a variety of different disciplines, who aid the Fund in making its investment decisions.
+USC Marshall Venture Fund analysts are graduate students, drawn from a variety of different disciplines, who aid the Fund in making its investment decisions.
 Analysts receive course credit to source and curate deal flow, lead research on innovative ventures, draft deal memos, and interact with the Investment Committee.
 To identify high-potential startups, analysts regularly interface with founders at all of USC’s schools and other USC entrepreneurship programs (for example, our USC Marshall Incubator and Blackstone Launchpad).